 Ex officio members

-Dr William Ramsden, Medical Director, Education and Training
+- Dr Stephen Harden, Medical Director, Education and Training

 Advise the Faculty of Clinical Radiology on all matters relating to the application of information and communications technology in the specialty of clinical radiology and on future developments.